sjml/python-paper/README.md

 # Paper

 A little tool for generating and managing academic papers.
-Focused on Chicago Style citations and the paper submission standards of the [BC STM](https://www.bc.edu/bc-web/schools/stm.html).
+Focused on Chicago Manual of Style citations and the paper submission standards of the [BC STM](https://www.bc.edu/bc-web/schools/stm.html).

 ## Installation
 ```shell